 Scoping and Planning

-Scoping the topic of your report means also matching the amount of work you will put into the research work.
-Studying some example reports will help you to get idea how deep you can dive into the topic you have chosen.
+Scoping the topic of your report also means matching the amount of work you will put into the research work.
+Studying some example reports will help you get an idea of how deep you can dive into the topic you have chosen.

-See the study credits the academic writing part of the course is worth in the course overview.
+See the study credits of the academic writing part of the course in the course overview.

 Usually it helps to structure your writing by starting with the table of contents.
-Once the structure is logical, it is easier to to start the information gathering.
-Some information to start with you may find in the Content Picks section.
+Once the structure is logical, it is easier to start gathering information.
+Some information to start with may be found in the Content Picks section.

 See example reports here.